Geometric inequalities for electrostatic systems with boundary

 \begin{quote} \textit{Let \((M^3, g, f)\) be a compact, oriented vacuum static space with connected boundary and scalar curvature equal to \(6\).
 Then the area of \(\partial M\) satisfies the inequality

 Moreover, equality holds if and only if \((M^3, g)\) is isometric to the de Sitter system.} \end{quote} In recent years, also motivated by the classical isoperimetric inequality, the study of boun\-dary and volume estimates for special classes of manifolds (or metrics) has made significant advances.
 Such estimates have been established for static spaces in, e.g., \cite{ambrozio,BMaz,costa,HMR}, as well as for critical metrics of the volume functional in, e.g., \cite{BDR1,BLF,BSilva,Batista,CEM,FY,Y2023}; see also \cite{ernani,ernani2}.
+Important related inequalities involving charge can be found in \cite{Jaracz,MKhuri}.
 In this spirit, by employing the recent genera\-lized Reilly formula due to Qiu and Xia \cite{qiu} (see also \cite{LiXia}), we establish a sharp boundary estimate for compact electrostatic manifolds.
 More precisely, we obtain the following result.

 \begin{theoremletter} Let $(M^n,\, g,\, f,\,E)$ be a compact electrostatic system with connected boundary $\partial M$ satisfying $|E|^2\leq\frac{\Lambda}{(n-2)}.$ Then we have:

 where $ \alpha = \min_{M}\dfrac{2}{n - 1}\left(\Lambda - (n - 2)|E|^2\right)$ and $ \beta = \max_{M}\dfrac{2}{n - 1}\left(\Lambda - (n - 2)|E|^2\right)$.
 Moreover, equality holds in (\ref{plmnbv5}) if and only if $(M^n,\, g,\, f)$ is isometric to the de Sitter system. \end{theoremletter}